 A passionate advocate for new music, Mr. MacRae has commissioned and premiered new works for both solo cello and chamber ensembles, collaborating closely with composers.
 He has given premiere performances of 21st-century pieces at Princeton, Yale, Columbia, and Harvard Universities; and has performed his own compositions and arrangements in the United States and Canada.

 He is also a devoted teacher and has served on the faculties of the University of Puget Sound, Princeton University, The College of New Jersey, and the Aaron Copland School of Music at Queens College - CUNY.
-For the past eight years, he has spent his summers performing and teaching at the Brevard Music Center.
+For the past nine years, he has spent his summers performing and teaching at the Brevard Music Center.

 This page is printer-friendly.